+- Laura Roddan, General Manager of Planning Services - Cherise Roberts, Planner the end of the island is where the name qɛyɛ qwən.

+The qathet Regional District acknowledges that Savary Island is located within the Traditional Territory of the Tla'amin Nation.
+We recognize the significant contributions of Indigenous Peoples who have lived and worked on this land since time immemorial.
+We offer our sincere gratitude for their stewardship of these lands.

+Final Revised Version: June 11, 2025

+transformer stopped ?ayhos.
+At χεχajeyıs (XeX yales / Beacon Point), the transformer speared ?ayhos, which left a water hole that never goes dry, even in the summer.

+qeye qwan - Island of the

-- Laura Roddan, General Manager of Planning Services - Cherise Roberts, Planner gεγε qwen (Qaye gwun) is the place name for Savary Island in ?ay?ajuθəm (Ay-A-Ju-Thum), the language spoken by the Tla'amin, Homalco, Klahoose, and K'òmoks people.
-The word gεγε gwen means freshwater spring.
-The island has this name because of the three freshwater sources on the island.
-The springs on the island also carry the name geye qwen.
-The name geye qwen was given to the island after the transformer came and transformed ?ayhos (Ay hos), a double-headed serpent, into the physical island we see today.
-When ?ayhos was feasting near maň nač (Mutl nach / Mitlenatch), χαχνε ti gaymιχ^w (the transformer) came and transformed the serpent into an island to stop him from getting to his cave at xaxa gił (XaXa geetl / Hurtado Point).
-The solid rock at the end of the island is where the transformer stopped ?ayhos.
-At xɛxajeyıs (XeX yales / Beacon Point), the transformer speared ?ayhos, which left a water hole that never goes dry, even in the summer.
+geve gwan (Qave gwun) is the place

+name for Savary Island in ?ay?aju0em

+(Ay-A-Ju-Thum), the language spoken

+by the Tla'amin, Homalco, Klahoose,

+and K'òmoks people.
+The word qɛyɛ

+q^wən means freshwater spring.
+The

+island has this name because of the

+three freshwater sources on the island.

+The springs on the island also carry the

+The name qɛyɛ qwən was given to the island after the transformer came and transformed ?ayhos (Ay hos), a doubleheaded serpent, into the physical island transformer) came and transformed the serpent into an island to stop him from geetl / Hurtado Point).
+The solid rock at getting to his cave at xaxa gil (XaXa we see today.
+When ?ayhos was feasting near max nač (Mutl nach /

-Land Acknowledgement
+Mitlenatch), yayye ti qaymixw (the

+Freshwater Springs

-Since time immemorial, Tla'amin people have occupied qɛyɛ qwen.
-Tla'amin people living on qɛyɛ qwen participated in ceremonies and spiritual gatherings, clam digging, root digging, and berry picking.
+Since time immemorial, Tla'amin people have occupied gaya gwan.
+Tla'amin people living on qɛyɛ qwən participated in ceremonies and spiritual gatherings, clam digging, root digging, and berry picking.
 Near the reef, there was also a herring spawning area in the past.
-To this day, ancestral remains and burial sites are still being found on qeye qwen, often on private property.
-The island continues to be an important place in Pems gije (Tla'amin territory) for these uses.
+To this day, ancestral remains and burial sites are still being found on qɛyɛ qwən, often on private property.
+The island continues to be an important place in ?əms gijɛ (Tla'amin territory) for these uses.
 Today, Tla'amin Nation is a modern self-governing Nation with a desire to restore Tla'amin Nation's rightful place and decision-making role throughout Tla'amin territory.